TammyOgaji/Portfolio-Project/README.md

 # Portfolio-Project

-This Repository contains the codes and queries for my portfolio project
+This Repository contains the codes and queries for my SQL portfolio project